Trailblazer780/TypeScript-PhotoAlbumReact/README.md

 # PROG 3017 (Full Stack Programming) Project 1
 ## Photo Album React JS

 This program is written in TypeScript using the React framework.
+The database that is being used is my sql.

 How to use: